html5syt/Godot-Class-Ref-md/README.md

 2. Install `uv`.
 3. run `uv run main.py` in the terminal.

+OR fork this repository and use Github Actions to build :)
+(because it may take about 4 hours to complete the task.)

 ## PO file
 The PO file is used to translate the markdown files into different languages.